faiface/generics/README.md

 ### How did you do this?

-I copied the whole tree of [`"go/*"`](https://golang.org/pkg/go/) package from the standard library.
-They implement parsing, importing, and type-checking of Go code, so that was handy.
+I copied the whole tree of [`"go/*"`](https://golang.org/pkg/go/) packages from the standard library.
+They implement parsing, importing, and type-checking of Go code.
 Then I extended them (namely `"go/ast"`, `"go/parser"`, `"go/printer"`, `"go/types"`) with support for generics.
 Parsing generics, type-checking generics.
-I also made them emit special information about generic calls and type instances that made it possible to implement the translating tool.
+I also made them emit special information about generic calls and type instances that made it easier to implement the translating tool.

 Now, the translation itself it a bit hacky.
 It works in passes.
 A single pass works like this:
 1. Parse and type-check the code.
 2. Find all non-generic functions.
 3. In them, find all generic calls and generic type instances (their type parameters must be concrete).
 4. Instantiate the found generic functions and types with the used parameters.
-This means copying them and replacing all uses of the type parameters with concrete types.
+This means copy-pasting their original generic implementation and replacing all uses of the type parameters with concrete types.
 5. Replace all generic calls and type instances in the non-generic function with calls to the new, instantiated functions and types.
 6. Write the result.